boxuk/boxuk-routing/README.markdown

 $router->process( $req, $url )
 </pre>

-You can see we need to use a parser class to extract routing information from our routes file.
 When the process method has completed the request object will contain the information from the route (eg. controller = 'foo')

-The example above uses a default request object provided with this library, but you will most likely want to provide your own if you already have a request object abstraction in your application (just implement BoxUK\Routing\Input\Request)
+The example above uses a default request object provided with this library, but you will most likely want to provide your own if you already have a request object abstraction in your application (just implement BoxUK\\Routing\\Input\\Request)

 ## The Filter